 Or, to put it the other way around, it is human nature - indeed, at the very heart of human nature - to customise the body.
 From the most technically ‘primitive’ societies to the most (so called) ‘advanced’, from 100,000 years ago to the present day, human appearance has always been a cultural as well a biological creation.
-An individual born in another era or in a different society will acquire an entirely different standard of what a ‘normal’ human being should look like.
-And there have always been and will always be those - like so many of the people who kindly agreed to be photographed for this book - who bravely stretch and push forward the definition of acceptable appearance.’ p.7
+An individual born in another era or in a different society will acquire an entirely different standard of what a ‘normal’ human being should look like.'

 ‘Why do human beings persistently alter their natural appearance?
 From the perspective of the (so called) ‘developed world’ the most likely and obvious reason is that such alterations of the body provides an invaluable means of self-expression.
 We want to stand out from the crowd - to be different and unique - and hair-styling, make-up, jewellery and other adornments, our choice of clothing, etc. offer a straight-forward means of accomplishing this.
 Furthermore, our particular choice of appearance style serves to tell others about our personal values, beliefs and approach to life.
 That is, our presentation of self exploits a complex communication code which, arguably, says more about us than words ever can - or, at least, unlike words, offers the means to broadcast ‘where we are coming from’ to people we’ve not even yet met.
-In this way our chosen appearance style functions as an advertisement for ourselves - the first crucial step in our interactions with others.
-But even today, in the modern world, that which appears to be done in the pursuit of individuality may actually serve to accomplish its opposite - demonstrating our membership in some social group or ‘tribe’. pp.7-8
+In this way our chosen appearance style functions as an advertisement for ourselves - the first crucial step in our interactions with others.'

-‘Where our contemporary world differs from that of the traditional tribes and peasant communities of the third world is in the fact that we have choice - in selecting which look (and therefore which tribe) we want to opt for.
+‘Where our contemporary world differs from that of the traditional tribes and peasant communities is in the fact that we have choice - in selecting which look (and therefore which 'tribe') we want to opt for.
 As well as choice and complexity our world is also characterised by rapid change and this too has a profound impact upon the customized body.
 New fashions come and go with each season and particular styletribes gain or loose popularity.
-The result is a perpetual motion machine of different, constantly ways of altering the appearance of the human form.
-All of which is in marked contrast with the situation in any traditional society where an appearance style may remain constant and unchanging through dozens of generations. pp.8-9
+The result is a perpetual motion machine of different, constantly changing ways of altering the appearance of the human form.
+All of which is in marked contrast with the situation in any traditional society where an appearance style may remain constant and unchanging through dozens of generations.’

 So what colour are human beings?